What is Divergent and Convergent Thinking?

 How to apply divergent and convergent thinking

-Let’s walk through an example of using convergent and divergent methods in action.
+Let’s walk through an example of using convergent and divergent methods in action using the double-diamond framework mentioned in our guide on co-design.

 1. Diverge to ideate